Terry Coe

 Terry Donald Coe is a Niuean politician and former cabinet minister.

-He is a member of the Niue Assembly, elected from the common roll.
+He was first elected to the Niue Assembly as a common roll member in the 1993 Niuean general election, and immediately made a Minister in the Cabinet of Premier Frank Lui.

-Coe served as a minister in the Cabinet of Premier Frank Lui between 1993 and 1999, being responsible for Telecoms, Meteorology, the Electrical Power Corporation, the Public Works Department, Administration and Agriculture, Forestry and Fisheries.
-He lost his portfolio after Lui was defeated in the 1999 election and has since become a key member of the country's opposition.
+Coe served as a minister in the Cabinet of Premier Frank Lui between 1993 and 1999, serving as Minister of Finance, Telecommunications, and Public Works, as well as other portfolios.
+He lost his place in Cabinet after Lui was defeated in the 1999 election and has since become a key member of the country's opposition.

 After the 1999 election, Coe supported O'Love Jacobsen for premier.

 In 2002, he was unsuccessfully prosecuted for criminal libel by the government.
 The charges were dismissed after police failed to produce any evidence.

 In 2011, he criticised his fellow MPs for voting themselves a sizeable increase in salary.
 He said the pay rises for politicians were a waste of public money that “would be better spent on development”.

+He was re-elected in the 2020 election.
+During the COVID-19 pandemic he opposed moves by the Niuean government to relax covid protections.

+He lost his seat in the 2023 election.